Nose Tip Surgery

 Patients should avoid blowing their nose, engaging in strenuous activities, and consuming spicy foods to prevent dislodging the internal structure and aggravating the nasal tissue.

 At Kensington Medical your post-operative appointments will be arranged before surgery so you can feel comfortable in your road to recovery.
+Our surgeon will provide guidance on when to resume normal activities and how to care for your nose during recovery.

 The process of selecting an appropriate plastic surgeon for your tip plasty procedure is importance.
 Your surgeon should be registered with the General Medical Council and listed on the specialist register for their surgical specialty.